SuzukaDev/suzukadev.github.io/content/articles/contenedor/index.en.md

 +++
-title = 'Article in contenedor in its own -awesome- folder' date = '2025-02-26T21:13:58+01:00' description = "The freaking awesome -and wholesome- article in contenedor" draft = true tags = ["dexter"]
+title = 'Article in contenedor in its own -awesome- folder' date = '2025-02-26T21:13:58+01:00' description = "The freaking awesome -and wholesome- article in contenedor jeje is the best I love it wow mola zoo pancho" draft = true tags = ["dexter"] featured = true
 # article_cover = "zcover.webp"
 +++